saubury/posture-watch/README.md

 ## Setup
+These instructions have been tested on a Mac, and a Raspberry Pi [Raspberry Pi 4 Instructions](./raspberry-pi/raspberry-pi.md).

-Ensure Python 3, virtualenv and pip are insatlled.
+Ensure Python 3, `virtualenv` and `pip` are insatlled.

 ```
 which python3